-Emily Schuck (Fall 2017, Spring 2017) is a PhD student in English at Claremont Graduate University focusing on modernism, with a particular interest in contemporary modernisms.
-She serves as managing editor for CGU’s poetry journal, Foothill: a journal of poetry, and teaches at University of La Verne.
+Emily Schuck (Spring 2018, Fall/Spring 2017) is a PhD student in English at Claremont Graduate University, focusing on modernism.
+She serves as an editor-in-chief for CGU’s poetry journal, Foothill: a journal of poetry, and teaches at University of La Verne.

 Ashley Call (Spring/Summer 2017, Fall 2016) is a MA student in Claremont Graduate University’s literature program, where she is an ardent lover of modernist poetry and fiction.
 Among her favorite modernist poets are Mina Loy, T. S. Eliot, H.D., and William Carlos Williams.
 As a student of literature and a lover of language in all its forms, Ashley spends much of her free time writing her own poetry and essays, practicing the few languages she speaks, and attending readings of all sorts.
 When she’s not engaged in literary pursuits, she’s either scouting out the best taco trucks in LA, planning her next overseas excursion, or fearlessly singing Fleetwood Mac at any (and every) karaoke bar.